Shane Bowen

-Shane Andrew Bowen (born December 9, 1986) is an American professional football coach who is the defensive coordinator for the New York Giants of the National Football League (NFL).
-He previously served as the defensive coordinator for the Tennessee Titans from 2021 to 2023 and as an assistant coach for the Houston Texans.
+Shane Andrew Bowen (born December 9, 1986) is an American professional football coach who is currently a defensive analyst for the New England Patriots of the National Football League (NFL).
+He previously served as the defensive coordinator for the Tennessee Titans and New York Giants as well as an assistant coach for the Houston Texans.
+Before his NFL coaching career, Bowen served as an assistant coach at Georgia Tech, Ohio State, and Kennesaw State.

 Playing career

 High school

 Bowen played safety for Pickerington Central High School from 2001 to 2004.
 In his junior year, Bowen was selected to the second team All-Ohio Capital Conference team.
 In his senior year, Bowen piled up 188 tackles and three interceptions.
 As a result, he was awarded the Ohio Capital Conference Player of the year.
 Bowen was also awarded first team All-Central District honors and the Associated Press’ second team All-Ohio honors.
 One of his teammates at Pickerington Central was A. J. Trapasso, a punter who was signed by the Tennessee Titans as an unrestricted free agent.